How to build a brand that attracts a loyal following

 - How do you want to be perceived by your customers and competitors?

-- What is the unique story of why your brand exists?
+- What is the unique brand story of why your business exists?

 Answering these questions should help you differentiate your brand from every competitor in your industry.